The Social Insurance Institution of Finland

 The legislation on joint controllership and the procedures to be followed under joint controllership are discussed in the relevant document Description of joint controllership of services related to Kanta Services (pdf, in Finnish).

-Kela carries out the processing of personal data in accordance with the EU General Data Protection Regulation and other legislation regulating the processing of personal data, and by virtue of the Act on Electronic Prescriptions.
+Kela processes personal data in accordance with the EU General Data Protection Regulation and other laws regulating the processing of personal data.

 Data concerning consents and declarations of intent recorded in the Information Management Service may be utilised in scientific research, reporting and compiling of statistics under conditions provided in the law.